SeleniumHQ/htmlunit-driver/README.md

 There are two versions available

 ### Selenium compatibility

-Starting with Selenium 4.5 we use the same version numbers for the driver - means HtmlUnit-Driver 4.5 is for Selenium 4.5.
+Starting with Selenium 4.5 we use the same version numbers for the driver - e.g. HtmlUnit-Driver 4.5 is for Selenium 4.5.
-For older version and Selenium 3 plese chck the following table.
+For older versions and Selenium 3 please check the following table:

 | selenium | htmlunit-driver |    htmlunit     |
 |----------|-----------------|-----------------|